 You already know that fixed price contracts are based on the Waterfall methodology.
 For time and materials model developers use the Agile approach.
 Let’s take a look at how it works.

 This approach is all about flexibility.
 It’s based on creating a roadmap (a plan, in other words) of your project and spliting a development process into “sprints” - time-boxed phases with a defined duration and a running list of prioritized tasks.
 At the end of sprint developers usually prepare a report on what has been done during this phase and update the roadmap.
 If some tasks left unfinished, they would be reorganized, reprioritized and included to the next sprint.

 As you can see, this model requires client more involvement into the process after signing the contract, but it also allows to properly review and evaluate development.

-Advantages and disadvantages of the time and material strategy
+Advantages and disadvantages of the time and materials strategy

-You have already learned how this strategy works, so let’s summarize the most important time and material contract advantages and disadvantages:
+You have already learned how this strategy works, so let’s summarize the most important time and materials contract advantages and disadvantages: